SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 By default, GCP logs are stored within Cloud Logging, but you can configure Log Router to exclude them as detailed [here](https://cloud.google.com/logging/docs/exclusions#overview) without affecting the export to Sumo Logic as outlined above.
 :::

-## Collecting Metric for the Google Cloud Functions app
+## Collecting metrics for the Google Cloud Functions app

 For metric collection in Sumo Logic use [GCP Metric source](https://help.sumologic.com/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/).